Finding better ways to provide the materials the world needs

 ADRs may also be purchased in the US secondary trading market.
 ADRs may trade freely, just like any other security, either on an exchange or in the over-the-counter market.

-Rio Tinto plc has an American Depositary Receipt (ADR) programme under which each ADS represents one Rio Tinto plc share held by the depositary
+Rio Tinto plc has an American Depositary Receipt (ADR) program under which each ADS represents one Rio Tinto plc share held by the depositary

 The ADR ratio is one ADR for one Rio Tinto plc share.
-Prior to 30 April 2010, the ADR ratio was one ADR for four Rio Tinto plc shares.
+Prior to 30 April 2010, the ADR ratio was one ADR for 4 Rio Tinto plc shares.

 ADR Administrator JPMorgan Chase & Co PO Box 64504 St Paul, MN 55164-0504 US